-Two auditors are elected by the General Assembly at the Annual General Meeting for a one year term.
+Two auditors are elected by the General Assembly at the Annual General Meeting for a one-year term and can be renewed as long as necessary.
 The two auditors evaluate the report of the Treasurer.
 The auditors' report, and the Treasurer's report regarding the financial status of the College, will be presented for approval at the AGM.
 Only after the auditors' report, can the AGM discharge the Treasurer for his/her annual report.
 The College may appoint external professional auditors.